sghiassy/Algorithms-in-Javascript/README.md

 library
 =======

-A collection of helper functions, data structures and algorithms
+A collection of helper functions, data structures and algorithms.